-When seeking to stimulate a person’s pleasure receptors you must trigger their emotional brain, which is motivated through inspiration and when you talk about personal gains.
+When seeking to stimulate a person’s pleasure receptors you must trigger their emotional brain, which is motivated by inspiration and when you talk about personal gains.

 Targeting the Pain Receptors

-When seeking to stimulate a person’s pain receptors you must effectively trigger their logical thinking brain, which is motivated through desperation and when you talk about potential losses.
+When seeking to stimulate a person’s pain receptors you must effectively trigger their logical thinking brain, which is motivated by desperation and when you talk about potential losses.

 The Generic Process of Persuasion